 The main clinical concern with the new, 'Asian lineage of zika is an association with birth defects (including brain damage) in some children born to infected mothers.
 Zika virus has also been found in the sperm of infected men at least two months after infection, and is now known to be transmissible onwards from men who have had no symptoms.
 The primary aim of testing is therefore to provide reassurance to couples on whether it is safe to either stop using barrier methods of contraception after travel to affected countries and/or to try to get pregnant.

-The two specific tests we offer are the zika antibody test and the zika antigen (PCR) test.
 The choice of test depends on the travel history and dates, and dates of onset of any symptoms (if applicable).
 We therefore recommend that if you are considering a zika test, that you contact Dr Bond by email to explain your situation in the first instance.
 He would then advise how best to proceed.

 If you are worried about future travel when pregnant, or if planning a family thereafter, we would also be able to advise you in a pre-travel appointment.